 Senior Emergency Care: Phone Scam Overview

 Seniors are targeted by scam artists more than any other demographic in the United States.
-According to the National Council on Aging, 10,000 seniors over the age of 65 fall victim to scams every day.
+According to the FBI, seniors lose more than $3 billion each year due to scams and elder fraud.

 Aging adults need to be aware of scams, like the grandparents phone scam and Medicare phone scams, in order to protect themselves from fraud.
 Another common scam that targets the elderly is the senior emergency care phone scam.

 How Does the Senior Emergency Care Phone Scam Work?